jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 than Alice could bear; she got up in great disgust, and walked off; the
-Dormouse fell asleep instantly and neither of the others took the least no- tice of her going, though she looked back once or twice, half hoping that they would call after her; the last time she saw them, they were trying to put the Dormouse into the teapot.
+Dormouse fell asleep instantly and neither of the others took the least notice of her going, though she looked back once or twice, half hoping that they would call after her; the last time she saw them, they were trying to put the Dormouse into the teapot.
-‘At any rate I’ll never gothereagain!’ said Alice as she picked her way through the wood, ‘It’s the stupidest tea-party I ever was at in all my life!’
+‘At any rate I’ll never go there again!’ said Alice as she picked her way through the wood, ‘It’s the stupidest tea-party I ever was at in all my life!’
 Just as she said this, she noticed that one of the trees had a door leading right into it.
 ‘That’s very curious!’ she thought, ‘But everything’s curious today.
 I think